The 2022 Undergraduate Travel Assistance Award (UTAA)

 Milt Austin Award

-2021 was the 24th year that OCAFS has offered the Milt Austin Aquatic Science Award at the Ohio State Science Fair, which is held annually at The Ohio State University.
-For more information, visit the 2021 State Science Day website here.
-Award recipients for 2021 are as follows:
+2022 was the 25th year that OCAFS has offered the Milt Austin Aquatic Science Award at the Ohio State Science Fair, which is held annually at The Ohio State University.
+OCAFS members judged the presented projects and selected the following students as winners:

 - 1st place ($150): Matthew Devine - The University School - College Prep - Chagrin Falls